Documentation

 where a=, b=, c= , d=, e=, f=, g= . is the third moment for the number of passengers arrived to the bus stop between bus arrivals.
 When applying this approximation it must be taken into account that: and thus, for .
 Figures 3 and 4 show values for the passenger’s delay W in minutes, the average queue length L=λW and given by Powell’s approximation.

 In order to validate the simulation model, the results of simulations are compared to the values given by the Powell’s approximation.
 Simulations are for a bus stop with bus interarrival times following a 2-Erlang distribution and an average value of 10 minutes.
 Maximum bus capacity is 100 passengers.
 We assume that buses arrive at the bus station with a random effective capacity of 75 passengers on average and standard deviation of 15 passengers.
-(A) simulation corresponds to poissonian input flow of passengers with λ=4 pax/min or an expected inter-arrival time of =0.25min.
+(A) simulation corresponds to a poissonian input flow of passengers with λ=4 pax/min or an expected inter-arrival time of =0.25min.
 For this flow the intensity factor is ρ=0.5.

 Figure 3.
 Normalized delay as a function of the intensity factor calculated using Powell’s approximation